Selected Work

 Production Monitoring Rollout

-the Symfony platform — SLIs mapped to user-facing
+the Symfony platform SLIs mapped to user-facing outcomes

-outcomes rather than raw HTTP codes, SLOs with error
+rather than raw HTTP codes, SLOs with error budgets, and

-budgets, and the four golden signals applied to each
+the four golden signals applied to each service.

-carries across every future service the team deploys.
+framework carries across every future service the team

 Prometheus